hugocxl/react-echarts/README.md

 ## Usage

 `react-echarts` exposes a set of components for developers that can be combined to set up interactive charts in their web pages.
-In order to render a chart you have to provide a reference to a [valid option object](https://echarts.apache.org/next/en/option.html#title).
-Some examples list as follows:
+In order to render a chart you have to provide a reference to a [valid option object](https://echarts.apache.org/next/en/option.html#title):

-- Minimal area chart

 ```jsx
 import { AreaChart } from '@hcorta/react-echarts'